AHEAD COACH — AIMESON KING

 Katie started swimming with Victoria’s Tyee Swim Club at about age 8 or 9 as a natural progression from swimming lessons.
 She moved on to Victoria’s Island Swim Club where her specialties were breaststroke and Individual Medley (IM).
 While completing a BA in archaeology and a certificate in Cultural Resource Management at Simon Fraser University (SFU), Katie swam NCAA Div.
 II with the SFU Clan.
 She appreciated being able to swim NCAA while still getting a Canadian education, which is a rare opportunity.
 Dual meets between schools were always a lot of fun.
 Katie has been coaching Age Group and Masters on-and-off for over five years.
 She has coached for VMSC, Tyee Aquatic Club and Trent Torpedoes.
 Katie still loves swimming and thinks it’s for everyone.
 She loves the fun atmosphere of Masters swimming and hopes she can keep doing it for a long time.
 She currently swims with Victoria Masters while she coaches and is just finishing her training to become a conservator.

 ASSISTANT COACH — BRIAN MACARTHUR (NCCP Level 1)

-Brian is excited to be joining the Victoria Masters Swim Club after thirteen years of coaching around the Greater Victoria area.
-He has experience coaching many different types of athletes with differing types of physical abilities, some of whom have gone on to swim in provincial, national, and international competition.
+Brian has thirteen years of coaching around the Greater Victoria area.
+He has coached many different types of athletes with differing types of physical abilities, some of whom have gone on to swim in provincial, national, and international competition.
 As a swimmer, he started with the Victoria King Fish Summer Club with VMSC’s Alex Cape being his first coach.
 After that he swam with Victoria’s Island Swimming and Pacific Coast Swimming at the Age Group national level.
 Brian’s passion is coaching and working with athletes at every level and ability.
 He looks forward to meeting and working with each swimmer of the club.